zeachco/stubborn-server/README.md

   namespace: '', // help switching between different senarios
   pathToMocks: 'mock-examples', // mock folder relative path
   servePort: 8059,
+  includes: ['__custom/express_handlers'], // List of files into the mock folder where the express app will be exposed for custom handling
   fallbacks: [
     { // using "path" key tells that we refer to a local file
       url: '/assets/*',